1. So many people are dealing with it.

 Teen breakouts tend to consist of small pustules or blackheads close to the skin’s surface.
 Adult acne is much deeper, more cystic and concentrated around the jawline.
 For this reason, says BalmLabs’ chief dermatologist Dr. Robin Schaffran, your teenage zit cream — with benzoyl peroxide and salicylic acid — isn’t going to be much help.
 These ingredients often don’t penetrate deeply enough to be effective and they can be overly drying and irritating for more mature skin — at a time when fine lines, dryness, discoloration are also top skin concerns.

-3. Raging hormones (but not the fun kind) are the #1 cause
+3. Raging hormones (but not the fun kind) are the #1 cause of adult acne

 Women in their 30s and 40s often deal with what Dr. Schaffran calls “hormonally charged skin,” meaning they’re at the phase in life when hormonal fluctuations become more extreme.
 This might be due to going off the pill, pregnancy or the start of perimenopause.
 The main effect of these hormonal shifts is that oil gland activity increases, which means your skin is producing more oil, and pores can’t work as efficiently, which means it’s a lot more challenging to eliminate that excess oil.
 That’s how pores get clogged, resulting in deep-seated bumps that get inflamed.